jonnymaserati/jonnymaserati.github.io/_posts/2021-03-16-connection-conundrums-part-3.markdown

 graph = create_casing_connections_graph.main()
 ```
 ## Roots and leaves
 So let's answer the original question from part 1.
 To do this, we're going to assume that we're interested in only using these Tenaris Wedge 521 connections and that our surface casing size is 18 5/8".
-We need a function that will identify all our *root* nodes/vertices (i.e. our 18 5/8" surface casing connections) and find all the paths to all the *leaf* nodes/vertices (which may be the completion tubing connection).
+We need a function that will identify all our *root* nodes/vertices (i.e. our 18 5/8" surface casing connections) and find all the paths to all the *leaf* nodes/vertices (which might be the completion tubing connection or the production liner connection).

 A bit of background on graphs: the *in_degree* is the number of *edges* that lead into a *node/vertex*, while the *out_degree* is the number of *edges* that lead out of a *node/vertex*.
 A *root* has no *edges* leading into it and a *leaf* has no *edges* leading out of it.
 Think of a tree, with a root, branches and leaves.